SpotlightKid/python-rtmidi/INSTALL-windows.rst

 You probably need administrator rights for some or all of the following steps.

 #.
-Install the latest release of Python 2.7 and/or Python 3.5+ from
+Install the latest release of Python 3.5+ from
-   https://www.python.org/downloads/windows/ to the default location (i.e.
+   https://www.python.org/downloads/windows/ to the default location (e.g.
-   ``C:\Python27`` resp. ``C:\Python35``).
+   ``C:\Python35``).
 You can install either or both the 32-bit and the 64-bit version.

    In the installer, enable the option to install pip_.
 Optionally, *for only one of the chosen Python versions*, enable the options to add the